-Within this type of loan, there are already use cases such as DeversiFi, which received the first delegated credit line from Aave.
+Within this type of loan, there are already use cases, such as DeversiFi, which received the first delegated credit line from Aave.

 What is an Aave aToken?

-Perhaps it seems a bit unreal because, in each block, according to the logic, there should be a transaction where each accumulated interest gets recorded, which brings with it a gas expense as a commission in the Ethereum network.
+Perhaps it seems a bit unreal because, according to the logic in each block, there should be a transaction where each accumulated interest gets recorded, which brings with it a gas expense as a commission in the Ethereum network.
 But in the case of aTokens, this is not the case.

 Governance and security on the Aave platform

-At the time of ETHLend's launch, they launched the LEND token.
+At the time of ETHLend’s launch, they launched the LEND token.
 The launch raised just over $600,000 in its initial coin offering.
 In the beginning, ETHLend created 1 billion LEND tokens and delivered them to the first investors.
-This token did not fulfill a particular function within the platform beyond serving as collateral and generating some commissions' benefits.
-However, with the move from LEND to AAVE, which is the current token's name, there is a complete change in the token's operation within the platform.
-There's an equivalence of 100 LEND = 1 AAVE.
+This token did not fulfill a particular function within the platform beyond serving as collateral and generating some commission benefits.
+However, with the move from LEND to AAVE, the current token’s name, there is a complete change in the token’s operation within the platform.
+There’s an equivalence of 100 LEND = 1 AAVE.